Joseph Kosuth: Early life and career

 Born in Toledo, Ohio, Kosuth had an American mother and a Hungarian father from an old noble family.

-(A relative, Lajos Kossuth, achieved notability for his role in the Hungarian Revolution of 1848.)
+(A relative, Lajos Kossuth, led Hungary’s struggle for independence from Austria during the Hungarian Revolution of 1848.)

 Joseph Kosuth attended the Toledo Museum School of Design from 1955 to 1962 and studied privately under the Belgian painter Line Bloom Draper.
 In 1963 Kosuth enrolled at the Cleveland Institute of Art on a scholarship.
 He spent the following year in Paris and traveled throughout Europe and North Africa.
 He moved to New York in 1965 and attended the School of Visual Arts there until 1967.
 From 1971 he studied anthropology and philosophy with Stanley Diamond and Bob Scholte at the New School for Social Research, New York.